satyakig/CPSC471/README.md

 ## The Frontend is built using Ionic and the Backend uses Google Firebase
 The backend code is in the functions folder, index.js file.
 All the code in the index.js file is deployed to Google Firebase which runs on a cloud platform.
-The code in this file is compiled using Node.js (a.k.a. not pure js)
-The frontend code is in the src folder
+The code in this file is compiled using Node.js (a.k.a. not pure js).
+The frontend code is in the src folder.

 ## After cloning from GIT, make sure all the Node.js packages are installed correctly